saverio-negro/StackBoard/README.md

 }
 ```

-This becomes problematic due to Swift's use of generics. `StackBoardSection` is a generic type parameterized over `Header` and `Footer`, so each instantiation—e.g., `StackBoardSection<Text, EmptyView>` vs. `StackBoardSection<Text, Text>`—is treated as a unique type by the compiler.
-As a result, runtime type checking or downcasting is brittle and unscalable:
+This becomes problematic due to Swift's use of generics. `StackBoardSection` is a generic type parameterized over `Header` and `Footer`, so each instantiation — e.g., `StackBoardSection<Text, EmptyView>` vs. `StackBoardSection<Text, Text>` — is treated as a unique type by the compiler.
+As a result, runtime type checking, or downcasting, is quite fragile, and while recursively traversing our tree of type-erased views (`AnyBlock`), we will likely miss some `StackBoardSection` view, in case we defined our `header` and `footer` properties differently upon instantiating the `StackBoardSection` struct.

-This rigid behavior undermines our goal of supporting deeply nested sections with flexible headers and footers.
+Therefore, that rigid behavior undermines our goal of supporting deeply nested sections with flexible headers and footers, and that's the reason why I came up with protocol-oriented programming, using a marker protocol.

-### Solution: Marker Protocol + Interface Abstraction
+### Solution: Marker Protocol and Interface Abstraction

 To overcome this, `StackBoard` introduces a **marker protocol**, `StackBoardSectionSource`, that all `StackBoardSection` types conform to, regardless of their generic parameters.
-Through this abstraction, the engine can:
+Through this abstraction, the framework can:

 - Dynamically recognize whether a view acts as a section
 - Recursively extract the section’s children